Yuzhifur/AI-Art-Prompt-Collection-for-Anthro-Characters/Natural_Language_Based/Collection.md

 A human boy with large furry ears.
 Completely human body and skin except for the ears.
 No tail.
 Soft light skin tone.
-Fluffy light sky-blue hair with pastel tones, slightly tousled and cute.
+Fluffy light hair with pastel tones, slightly tousled and cute.
 Large gold bright eyes and an adorable youth style.
 Two wooden horns, with a leaf on one horn, are still present.
 He uses one hand to show off a tripod, supporting an intricate and large camera system with an 800mm lens.